Wojtek17/BMI/Football/Description.md

 Analysis of football players based on their stats dataset.
 Data was cleaned and then visualised with 3 charts.
-Bar, scatter and heatmap.
+I tried to analyze what has impact on wages and release clauses of footballers.
+I built 3 types of charts for this purpose: bar, scatter and heatmap.